Sign in

 Does Popcorn Have Carbs?
 Get the Facts

-Popcorn does contain carbs, but this isn’t necessarily a bad thing.
-One-fifth of the carbohydrates in popcorn are in the form of dietary fiber, which is good for your overall health.
+Popcorn does contain carbs, but this shouldn’t deter you.
+One-fifth of the carbohydrates in popcorn come from dietary fiber, which is healthy for you.

 How many carbs per serving?

-Are you interested in learning more about custom popcorn bags wholesale?
-Contact us today to secure an expert consultation!
+Want to know more about custom popcorn bags wholesale?
+Contact us for expert advice.

 Low-carb diets and popcorn